Avi-Rathod/helmproj/templates/sas-bases/examples/compute/client-request-timeout/README.md

 `$deploy/sas-bases/examples/compute/client-request-timeout/change-sas-compute-http-request-timeout.yaml`
 file to the site-config directory.

-2. In the copied file, replace {{ TIMEOUT }} with the number of seconds to use for the timeout.
-Note that the trailing "s" after {{ TIMEOUT }} should be kept.
+2. In the copied file, replace {{ .Values.TIMEOUT }} with the number of seconds to use for the timeout.
+Note that the trailing "s" after {{ .Values.TIMEOUT }} should be kept.

 Here is an example: